Presumption of Constitutionality

 Literal Meanings

-As with statutes, many of the same dilemmas apply in the interpretation of the Constitution, as apply to a statute.
+As with statutes, many dilemmas apply in the interpretation of the Constitution.
 There may be conflicts between the literal meaning and a harmonious contextual meaning.
-In a case involving DPP, People (DPP) O’Shea, the question whether the literal words of the Constitution allowing appeal to the Supreme Court against all decisions of the High Court overruled the traditional principle against double jeopardy.
+In a case involving the DPP, People (DPP) v O’Shea, the question was brought forward as to whether the literal words of the Constitution allowing appeal to the Supreme Court against all decisions of the High Court overruled the traditional principle against double jeopardy.

 Some judges held that it must be given its literal meaning.
-Other dissenting judges held that that the Constitution should be interpreted, not that this provision should not be interpreted in a literal manner but as a component in an ensample of interconnected and interacting provisions which must be brought into play as part of a larger composition and which must be given such an integrated interpretation as will fit it harmoniously into the general constitutional order and modulations.No single constitutional provision, particularly one designed to safeguard personal liberty or social order may be isolated and construed with undeviating literalness.
+Other dissenting judges held that this provision should not be interpreted in a literal manner but as “a component in an ensemble of interconnected and interacting provisions which must be brought into play as part of a larger composition, and which must be given such an integrated interpretation as will fit it harmoniously to the general constitutional order”.
+They held that no single single constitutional provision, particularly one designed to safeguard personal liberty or social order ,may be isolated and construed with undeviating literalness.

 Harmonious Interpretation